-Omsk Carbon Group treasures its employees and seeks to make sure our incentive system fully unleashes every staff member's potential.
+Omsk Carbon Group treasures its employees and seeks to make sure our incentive system fully unlocks every staff member's potential.

-We have taken a comprehensive approach to creating appealing and competitive working conditions, training and development, shaping the corporate culture and implementing our all-round social policies.
+We have taken a comprehensive approach to creating appealing and competitive working conditions, training and development, shaping our corporate culture and implementing our multifaceted social policies.